20shaked20/OS-Course/DesignPatterns/README.md

 - > if you wish to run the more clients to test the server, open another terminal and enter: ``./pollclient 127.0.0.1`` </br>

 We're adding a photo to explain in details : </br>
+- our demo mainly checks that each client gets his message back to him and only to him.
 * pollclient - pollserver Demo :
 <img width="1330" alt="Screen Shot 2022-06-01 at 13 17 55" src="https://user-images.githubusercontent.com/73894107/171382569-f4d79442-b9c3-4396-ba62-e02affb77bf2.png">